TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/database-options.md

 ---

 ## Introduction
-From Tyk v4.0, you now have the following options for storing your Tyk Dashboard data:
+Tyk Dashboard reuqires a persistent datastore for its operations.
+By default MongoDB is used.
+From Tyk v4.0, we also support PostgreSQL.

+### MongoDB Support Versions
-* MongoDB - our default option.
-We support versions 3.x to 4.4.x
+MongoDB is our default storage option.
+We support following versions:
-* SQL - we now support the following SQL platforms in v4.0

-### Proof of concept:
-  * PostgreSQL - versions 13.3, 12.7, 11.12, 10.17, 9.6.22
+* MongoDB 4.4.x

+You can also use the following as a drop-in replacement for MongoDB:
+* Amazon DocumentDB (v3.6, 4.0)
+* Azure CosmosDB for MongoDB (v3.6, 4.0)

+### PostgreSQL Support Versions
+We support the latest minor of following PostgreSQL versions:
-  * SQLite - version 3.35.5
+* PostgreSQL version 11.x, 12.x, 13.x, 14.x, 15.x

-### Production Environments

-In a production environment, we **only** support the PostgreSQL versions listed above
+In a production environment, we **only** support the PostgreSQL versions listed above.

+For POC, you can also use the following as replacement:
+* SQLite 3.x

 ## Other v4.0 Database features

 As well as SQL platform support, we have introduced 4 separate data storage layers.
-You can configure each layer separately to use one of our supported database platforms, or use a single platfor for all layers.
+You can configure each layer separately to use one of our supported database platforms, or use a single platform for all layers.
 The data storage layers are as follows:
 1. `main` storage for APIs, Policies, Users, User Groups.
 2. `analytics` used for displaying all charts and analytics screens.
 3. `logs` log storage as used in the log browser page.